1. Quick Overview

 Here’s a practical step-by-step flow you can reuse for any important print job:

-- Set up your screen: medium brightness, neutral preset (sRGB or Standard).
+- Set up your screen: medium brightness, neutral preset (sRGB).

 - Edit in sRGB: especially if you plan to print at a shop or online lab.

-- Use good paper: choose matte, satin or glossy photo paper instead of copy paper for final prints.
+- Use good paper: choose matte, satin or glossy photo paper instead of copy paper.

 - Select paper type in driver: tell the printer exactly what paper you’re using.